RedTopper/Super-Haxagon/INSTALL.md

 ### .cia

+1. Download and extract `SuperHaxagon-3DS-armhf.cia.zip`
-1. Download `SuperHaxagon.cia` and place it on your SD card
+2. Place `SuperHaxagon.cia` somewhere on your SD Card
-2. Install `SuperHaxagon.cia` using FBI or a similar installer
+3. Install `SuperHaxagon.cia` using FBI or a similar installer
-3. Launch SuperHaxagon from your home menu
+4. Launch SuperHaxagon from your home menu

 ### .3dsx

-1. Download `SuperHaxagon.3dsx` and place it in `sdmc:/3ds`
+1. Download and extract `SuperHaxagon-3DS-armhf.3dsx.zip`
+2. Place `SuperHaxagon.3dsx` in `sdmc:/3ds/SuperHaxagon`
-2. Launch the homebrew launcher
+3. Launch the homebrew launcher
-3. Launch SuperHaxagon
+4. Launch SuperHaxagon

 If you want to change the title screen music, you can additionally place any .ogg file on your SD card at `sdmc:/3ds/data/haxagon/title.ogg`